chronotext is a growing collection of software experiments exploring the relation between text, space and time

 beyond typography

-The potential locked up in text at the digital age is huge: en route for some unvisited territories...
+The potential locked inside text in the digital age is huge.
+En route for some uncharted territories!

 news